Chocolate Cream Cheese Frosting

 Instructions

-• Add the softened cream cheese and butter to a large mixing bowl.
+• Add the softened 8 oz (226 g) cream cheese and 4 oz (113 g) unsalted butterr to a large mixing bowl.

-• With an electric mixer, beat the cream cheese and butter for 2-3 minutes, until smooth.
+• Beat with an electric mixer for 2-3 minutes, until smooth.

 • Mix until combined.
 Scrape down the sides of the bowl as needed.